mattiasaltin/mattias-leadership-toolkit/README.md

 ## Structure

-- **[🌱 Engineering Leadership Resources](engineering-leadership-resources/)**: A curated collection of resources focused on organizational health, technical health, and delivery execution.
+- **[🌱 Engineering Leadership Resources](engineering-leadership-resources/)**: A curated collection of resources focused on organisational health, technical health, and delivery execution.

 ## License